Compare Cheap Flights to Hobart, Australia

 Cascades Female Factory

 Dive into the Apple Isle’s history after landing at Hobart Airport (HBA) by planning a visit to the Cascades Female Factory.
-Many of the original structures from the prison have been destroyed, however tours of the site are still incredibly enlightening into Hobart’s convict legacy.
+Many of the original structures from the prison have been destroyed, however, tours of the site are still incredibly enlightening into Hobart’s convict legacy.
 Entry tickets to the site can be upgraded to include the ‘Mary’s Story’ experience, and this option gives particularly eager history-buffs an even deeper understanding of what life was like for the women who lived at the workhouse.

-Add a trip to the Cenotaph on your itinerary when holidaying on flights to Hobart.
+Add a trip to the Cenotaph to your itinerary when holidaying on flights to Hobart.
 Located on a small hill, this site is dedicated to the memory of members of the Australian military who died during service.
 After paying respects to the fallen, you can continue to the peak of the hill for views of the Derwent River, the Tasman Bridge and Mount Wellington.

 Royal Tasmanian Botanical Gardens

-Relax after your return flights to Hobart arrive and get away from it all at the Royal Tasmanian Botanical Gardens.
+Relax after your flights to Hobart arrive and get away from it all at the Royal Tasmanian Botanical Gardens.
 The area features a wide array of flowers and plants.
 Walk the grounds on your own or arrange a guided tour to gain insights from a knowledgeable volunteer guide.

 Sydney to Hobart Yacht Race and the Taste of Tasmania